juliogomez/netdevops/README.md

 <img src="imgs/207errors.gif">
 </p>

 The script will use the same function to compile CRC errors information from 2 devices with different CLI (ie. CSR1000v and Nexus switch), with the available Genie parsers providing independence from the underlying device type.
+Genie uses [models](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/genie_libs/#/models) to determine the specific commands and format that need to be used for each feature in each platform/OS, and how to map the outcome to the specific fields in the resulting structured data.

 Download the required script to your system: